Banffshire and Buchan Coast: Constituency boundaries and council area

 The constituency covers parts of both Aberdeenshire and Moray.
 It is one of the five constituencies covering Aberdeenshire in the Scottish Parliament, alongside Aberdeenshire East, Aberdeenshire West, Aberdeen Deeside and North Kincardine, and Angus North and Mearns.
 The rest of Moray is represented by the Moray constituency.

 The seat was created following the first periodic review of Scottish Parliament boundaries in 2011, and was first contested at the 2011 Scottish Parliament election.
 It largely replaced the seat of Banff and Buchan which was abolished, and also includes areas that were formerly in the Gordon and Moray constituencies.
-At the second periodic review of Scottish Parliament boundaries in 2025 the seat was altered very slightly, with the boundary being ammended in the Arradoul area to reflect a change in ward boundaries.
+At the second periodic review of Scottish Parliament boundaries in 2025 the seat was altered to include the northern part of the central buchan ward.
 This change led to an addition of 10 electors to the constituency compared to the previous boundaries.

 The constituency comprises the following wards of Aberdeenshire Council and Moray Council: